 A research initiative at UCLA also gives grounds for hope.
 According to Jeff Chen, who is heading up the research, there are indications that cannabis might help people, to give up pills and heroin: “Where there is an element of chronic pain, cannabis can address the chronic pain element.
 We also know that opioid addicts have a lot of neurological inflammation, which we believe drives the addiction cycle.
 Initial studies indicate that cannabinoids reduce inflammation in the brain.”

 Five years ago, a widely cited study showed that states with a medicinal cannabis programme report up to 25% fewer opioid-related deaths than those with no programme.
 The research was conducted between 1999 and 2010.
 But if we look at 2010 to 2017, the results look rather different.
 States with medicinal cannabis report 23% more deaths.
 This is according to a new study from June 2019.

 Chelsea Shover, co-author of the study and researcher at Stanford University, does not believe that cannabis can prevent deaths from opioid overdoses.
 The physician Professor Chinazo Cunningham agrees: “Cannabis is certainly no miracle weapon.
 It is not a cure for the opioid epidemic.”

 It would be naive to believe that cannabis is a solution for the opioid crisis.
 But that’s not to say that it does not have a part to play in pain relief, as shown in the studies above and anecdotal evidence.

 Cunningham agrees.
-He is keen to drive the research forward.
-But as long as cannabis is prohibited at the federal level, his hands are tied.
+She is keen to drive the research forward.
+But as long as cannabis is prohibited at the federal level, her hands are tied.
 The US government shows no signs of relaxing the ban on cannabis – much to the delight of the pharmaceutical industry, which is held mainly responsible for the crisis.
 Is there any truth in this accusation?

 $$$$$$$$$$$$$ It is Bonus Time in the Neighbourhood!